Financial strategies for your 50s

 Review your investment portfolio with your Edward Jones financial advisor to make sure it still matches your life stage and long-term goals.

 A financial advisor can help you craft an effective strategy for achieving and maintaining the retirement lifestyle you want as well as reaching other financial goals.
-If you’re interested in learning more, reach out to an Edward Jones financial advisor today.
+If you’re interested in learning more, reach out to an Edward Jones financial advisor today for a no-obligation consulation.

 Edward Jones, its employees and financial advisors are not estate planners and cannot provide tax or legal advice.
 You should consult your estate-planning attorney or qualified tax advisor regarding your situation.